pivotal/docs-platform-automation/docs/how-to-guides/upgrade-existing-opsman.md

 # Writing a Pipeline to Upgrade an Existing Ops Manager

-This how-to-guide shows you how to create a pipeline for upgrading an existing Ops Manager VM.
+This how-to-guide shows you how to create a pipeline for upgrading an existing Vmware Tanzu Operations Manager VM.
-If you don't have an Ops Manager VM, check out [Installing Ops Manager][install-how-to].
+If you don't have an Tanzu Operations Manager VM, check out [Installing Tanzu Operations Manager][install-how-to].

 {% set upgradeHowTo = True %}
 {% include ".getting-started.md" %}